bitnami/nami/README.md

 # nami

-_Nami_ is a synchronous node-based command line tool designed to ease the deployment of runtime, servers and web applications in multiple environments.
+_Nami_ is a synchronous node-based command line tool designed to ease the deployment of runtimes, servers and web applications in multiple environments.

 - _Application specific_: automate the configuration process with a simple API.
 - _Customize your stack_: deploy your app using any runtime version, do not depend on Linux distro package versions.